Best and cheapest life insurance in the UK 2024

 There is no one life insurance company that could be referred to as ‘the best life insurance company' as such but some are certainly better than others for each unique set of circumstances.

-We have analysed over 500 life insurance quotes comparing prices for both smokers and non-smokers for 10 of the biggest life insurance providers.
+We have analysed over 500 life insurance quotes comparing prices for both smokers and non-smokers from 10 of the biggest life insurance companies in the UK.
 We looked at life insurance quotes for 25, 35, 45 and 55-year-olds and analysed the quotes based on five different levels of cover; £100k, £200k, £300k, £400k and £500k.

 We ranked each provider based on cost, ranking them from 1 to 10 for each age range and level of cover.
 We totalled the numbers and came up with our top 10 displayed below.
 Remember that the top 10 is based on our own research and uses averaging and so you shouldn't use it to inform your buying decision as your circumstances may be different.